sbronner-contino/gnet-dump/README.md

     --output-file /output/example-project-networks.json
 ```

-If you have a proxy between your host and the gcp api endpoints:
+If you have a proxy between your host and the gcp api endpoints, pass the __HTTPS_PROXY__ environment variable:

 ```
 docker run -it -v $(pwd):/output csbronner/gnet-dump \